DavidMertTH/VRRegistrationAndCalibration/README.md

 # VRRegistrationAndCalibration
 Calibrate VR controller tips and register real-world objects in Unity-based VR projects.

-## Installation

-After the installation move the Files in Plugins in your own Plugin folder.

 ##  Usage

-1. Drag the **`Registration` prefab** into your scene.
+1. Drag the **`Registration` prefab, RegistrationUI` prefab, DemoTarget prefab** into your scene.
-2. Drag the **`RegistrationUI` prefab** into your scene.
-3. On the `RegistrationVR` component (attached to the Registration prefab), assign the following:
+2. On the `RegistrationVR` component (attached to the Registration prefab), assign the DemoTarget Object
-   - The **controller** you want to calibrate.
-   - The **`RegistrationUI` GameObject**.
-   - A **`RegiTarget`** that you want to register.

----
+3. On the `RegistrationUI` component assign the RegistrationVR Component of the Registration Object

 ##  Creating a RegiTarget

 1. Add the **`RegiTarget`** component to the GameObject you want to register.
+Alternatively you can also use the DemoTarget Prefab.
-2. In the Inspector, use the slider to select how many **marker points** you want to use for the registration process.
+3. In the Inspector, use the slider to select how many **marker points** you want to use for the registration process.
-3. In the Scene view, position the markers so they match the real-world reference points of the object.
+4. In the Scene view, position the markers so they match the real-world reference points of the object.

+## Calibration

+The Calibration Process implements a procesdure introduced by Rainer Splechtna (https://ieeexplore.ieee.org/document/10108564)